JuliaGeo/NetCDF.jl/doc/NetCDF.md

 ## Writing data

-    ncwrite (data, filename, varname, [start])
+    ncwrite (data, filename, varname, start=start, count=count)

 Writes the array data to the file.
-If no start is supplied, writing starts at index 1 in each dimension.
+If no start argument is supplied, writing starts at index 1 in each dimension.
 You can supply the argument start, a vector that has the same number as the number of variable dimensions, that provides the indices where to start writing the data.
+As default the number of values written along each dimension equals the dimension of the input array.
+However you can specify the along which dimension the data will be written by setting a count argument, an integer vector indicating the number of values written along each dimension.

+## Reading attributes

+    ncgetatt (filename, varname, attname)

+This reads an attribute from the specified file and variable.
+To read global attributes, set varname to "Global".

 ## Writing attributes